 I am a postdoctoral researcher in agricultural economics, passionate about sustainable farming and farmers' decision-making.
-Currently doing my postdoc at ETH Zürich, I focus on developing my own research profile by better understanding how behavioral variables explain adoption behaviour among farmers in regard to pest management practices.
+Currently doing my postdoc at ETH Zürich, I focus on understanding how behavioral variables explain adoption behaviour among farmers in regard to pest management practices.
 In addition to economic and policy factors, I focus on psychological and social types of factors.
-I am interested in better understanding farmers' decision-making as they shift towards more sustainable farming.
+For that purpose, I use a mixed-methods approach where I combine qualitative methods (depth of analysis) to quantiative methods (breadth of analysis).
 I also investigate policy incentives for reducing pesticides use.

 I work mainly with survey, panel and choice data.
 I have specific experience with the grapevine sector and sustainable practices for grapevine production.